perragnar/february-frost/README.md

 # Februari Frost

 This is a light, flat and actually not so frosty as you think.
-Still a WIP so a lot will probably change...
+Still a WIP and a new theme, so expect a lot of bugs and tweaks to come...

 Enjoy!